EddyVasquez/SQL-Data-Warehouse-Project/README.md

 to use, modify, and share this project with proper attribution.
 ## About Me
 Hi there!
 I'm **Eduardo L. Vasquez**, also known as **Eddy**.
-I’m a Data Analyst and passionate Graphic Designer on a mission to blend boththe analytical world and the world of design and make working with data enjoyable and engaging!
+I’m a Data Analyst and passionate Graphic Designer on a mission to blend both the analytical world and the world of design to make working with data enjoyable and engaging!